SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Picture yourself having aphantasia."
 - "Ragnarok 'n roll.
 No, I don't want to know what it would sound like."
 - "People put a lot of energy into moral outrage.
 But not much Helmholtz free energy, because it never does useful work."
+- "Not your problem?
+Then my solution's not your business."